 Overview of the Current Week

-A red tide was sighted during the past week, the Inter-departmental Red Tide Working Group reported today (March 28).
+Nine red tides were sighted during the past week, the Inter-departmental Red Tide Working Group reported today (April 25).

 Red tide is a natural phenomenon.
 The AFCD's proactive phytoplankton monitoring programme will continue to monitor red tide occurrences to minimise the impact on the mariculture industry and the public.